What Is Generative Engine Optimization (GEO)?

 It’s about being trusted enough to be referenced.

-And that requires a different kind of content discipline — one focused less on tricks and more on thinking.
+That requires a different kind of content discipline — one built on thinking, not tricks.

-In some cases, yes.
-But the tradeoff is higher-quality visibility.
+In some cases, yes — but that’s not always a loss.
 Being cited or referenced can influence decisions even without a click.

 Decision guides